Section Heading Background Image

 Supplements may be needed if there are vitamin deficiencies that cannot be addressed through diet.
 Supplements may also potentially benefit conditions of impaired health.

 Vitamin D plays an important role in bone health.
-Some data from a review of studies in people without Down syndrome (DS) suggest that it also may reduce depression symptoms.
+Some data from a review of studies on vitamin D and depression opens in new window in people without Down syndrome suggest that it also may reduce depression symptoms.
 Vitamin D is found in some foods and is made from cholesterol when the skin is exposed to sunlight.
-Vitamin D deficiency can be a common deficiency in northern climates, especially during the winter when there is less direct sun exposure.
+Vitamin D deficiency can be a common deficiency in places further from the equator, especially during the winter when there is less direct sun exposure.
 A vitamin supplement may be needed, especially if you live further north.

 Vitamin B12 is another vitamin to consider.
 Vitamin B12 deficiency is more common in people who follow certain diets that may not provide enough vitamin B12 (such as a vegan diet).
 Vitamin B12 deficiency is also more common in people who have certain digestive disorders (such as celiac disease).
 Celiac disease is more common in people with Down syndrome so these individuals may also be deficient in vitamin B12.

 Fish oil has been found to reduce inflammation that may play a role in the development of Alzheimer’s disease and is also associated with arthritis.
-The Cleveland Clinic provides more information, including ways to get more omega-3 in your diet.
-We can find no studies on the use of omega-3 to treat arthritis specifically in people with DS.
-However, we do see many people with DS who have osteoarthritis (arthritis often attributed to wear and tear over time).
-It is also known that inflammatory arthritis is more common in people with DS and is underdiagnosed.
-So, it is likely that there are people with DS with joint discomfort or ongoing joint destruction from arthritis.
+The Cleveland Clinic’s Do Omega-3s Help Arthritis opens in new window article provides more information, including ways to get more omega-3 in your diet.
+We can find no studies on the use of omega-3 to treat arthritis specifically in people with Down syndrome.
+However, we do see many people with Down syndrome who have osteoarthritis (arthritis often attributed to wear and tear over time).
+It is also known that inflammatory arthritis is more common in people with Down syndrome and is underdiagnosed.
+So, it is likely that there are people with Down syndrome with joint discomfort or ongoing joint destruction from arthritis.
 Research needs to be done to know if those individuals would benefit from omega-3 supplements.

 A downside to taking omega-3 supplements is the potential side effects including: